ZBox1005/ZBox1005/README.md

 👋 Hi there, I'm Boxuan, a first year CS Ph.D.
-Student @ Rutgers.
+Student @ Rutgers University.
 - 👀 I'm interested in Trustworthy AI, especially in `reliability` and its application to `large language models (LLMs)`.
 - 💞 I'm looking for research intern opportunities!
 Feel free to contact me for any question.